in

 • Buying in bulk from contractors and fabricators can save you significant money because they can give it to you at a lower price.

-• Granite countertop businesses offer hundreds of material colors, patterns and finishes to choose from.
+• Stone slab businesses offer hundreds of material colors, patterns, and finishes.
 Home improvement stores usually have a limited supply of around 30 options.

 Local fabricators and contractors also offer installation.
 You can ask them for a full contract including the material and labor cost.

-Ensure you find out how long the warranty is good for and its total amount of coverage.
-Often a quality stone installer will offer service and customer care for the extension of the warranty period.
+Ensure you find out how long the warranty is valid and its total coverage.
+Often, a quality stone installer will offer service and customer care for the extension of the warranty period.

-A granite surface warranty can protect you if something goes wrong or provide maintenance such as fixing cracks or sealing surfaces and seams periodically.
+A stone surface warranty can protect you if something goes wrong or provide maintenance such as fixing cracks or sealing surfaces and seams periodically.

 It’s also a good idea to make sure the company fabricating and/or installing your granite does not outsource the work to substandard contractors.
 Make sure they are doing the work themselves so you receive a quality product.